Blanco (singer): 2022–2024: Sanremo, Eurovision Song Contest and Innamorato

-Another single, "L'isola delle rose", was released on 27 January 2023.
+Blanco released "L'isola delle rose", the first single from his second studio album, Innamorato, on 27 January 2023.
 Blanco performed the song as a guest during the first night of the Sanremo Music Festival 2023, but in-ear monitoring issues made him unable to hear himself while he was singing.
 He then proceeded to cause damage to the rose garden set on stage, for which he was booed by the audience at the end of his performance.
 He later apologized.
+Innamorato was released on 14 April 2023.
+On 14 April, the album was followed by the release of the single "Un briciolo di allegria", a duet with Mina.
+The track reached number one on the FIMI Singles Chart, becoming Blanco's fifth chart-topping single in Italy.
+In June, he featured on "Bon ton" by Drillionaire, alongside Lazza, Sfera Ebbasta, and Michelangelo.
+This track also reached the top of the Italian chart.

+On 21 June 2024, he released the new single "Desnuda", entirely in Spanish, aimed at launching the artist into the hispanic market.
+The single did not achieve the expected success, debuting only at number 58 on the Italian charts, and then quickly disappearing.
+Still affected by the aftermath of the Sanremo incident and by the disappointing results of his stadium tour dates, Blanco decided to pause his activities and focus solely on his work as a songwriter.

+2025–present: New project

+During this break, Blanco wrote three songs that competed in the Sanremo Music Festival 2025: "Se t'innamori muori" performed by Noemi, "Lentamente" by Irama, and "La cura per me" by Giorgia, which placed 13th, 9th, and 6th respectively.

+On 9 May 2025, after nearly a year of hiatus, the single "Piangere a 90" was released, debuting at number 1 on the Italian singles chart.
+It was followed by "Maledetta rabbia" on 20 June.

 Artistry

 Blanco was originally described as a rapper and trapper, although he always rejected any labels, saying that "music should always and exclusively be listened without giving too many definitions".
-After the release of his debut album, critics found pop, punk, rock and funk influences in Blanco's music.
+After the release of his debut album, critics found pop, punk, rock, and funk influences in Blanco's music.
 Rolling Stone Italia defined him as "genreless".
-Claudio Cabona of Rockol commented on how Blanco is capable of mixing rap with a "nihilistic punk attitude".
-La Repubblica described him as "the new face of the post-trap".
-While talking about his way of delivering his lyrics, heavily inspired by his personal experiences, Blanco said: "I don't sing, I shout with the heart".
-Among his inspirations, Blanco named several Italian singer-songwriters including Adriano Celentano, Domenico Modugno, Luigi Tenco, Franco Battiato and Gino Paoli.
+Claudio Cabona of Rockol commented on how Blanco is capable of mixing rap with a "nihilistic punk attitude". la Repubblica described him as "the new face of the post-trap".
+While talking about his way of delivering his lyrics, heavily inspired by his personal experiences, Blanco said, "I don't sing, I shout with the heart."
+Among his inspirations, Blanco named several Italian singer-songwriters including Adriano Celentano, Domenico Modugno, Luigi Tenco, Franco Battiato, and Gino Paoli.